Texas Divorce 101: Child Support

 Not less than the amount for 5 children |

-In lieu of using one of the alternative methods outlined in §154.128, child support in these situations may be calculated by applying the following percentages to the obligor’s monthly net financial resources (Tex.
+Alternatively, if one chooses not to employ one of the alternative methods detailed in §154.128, child support in such cases may be computed by applying the following percentages to the obligor's monthly net financial resources, as stipulated in Tex.
 Fam.
-Code §154.129):
+Code §154.129:

 Multiple Family Adjusted Guidelines